 If all went well, your computer should proceed to read and execute the software stored on the bootable USB.
 Booting from the pendrive instead of the operating system installed on the computer’s internal hard drive.

-Three YUMI Multiboot USB Software Variants
+YUMI USB Multiboot Software Variants

 YUMI exFAT

-The YUMI exFAT Multiboot Media Creation Tool is the latest version and the only one actively maintained.
+The YUMI exFAT multiboot USB media creation tool is the latest version and the only one actively maintained.
 It now uses the Ventoy bootloader, supporting both UEFI and BIOS USB booting through a secondary hidden FAT32 partition, while an exFAT partition is used to store the bootable ISO files.

 YUMI UEFI